microsoft/openjdk-aarch64/README.md

 ### JDK Enhancement Proposal
 The JEP can be found at [https://openjdk.java.net/jeps/388](https://openjdk.java.net/jeps/388).

 The work was tracked under the [JDK-8248496](https://bugs.openjdk.java.net/browse/JDK-8248496) item and has been delivered in OpenJDK 16.
+The work was later backported to JDK 11.

 ### Source Code
 Source code changes required to implement this port were tracked under [JDK-8248238](https://bugs.openjdk.java.net/browse/JDK-8248238).

 The port was merged into OpenJDK 16 and since then has been part of the [OpenJDK mainline](https://github.com/openjdk/jdk).
+Like previously stated, the port was later backported to JDK 11.

 ### Supported Windows Versions